Lost-Outpost/Telsera/CONFIGURATION.md

 ## Performance Guide

-- Try turning off any ENB that might be enabled and switching to the ultra lite reshade preset
+- Try turning off any ENB that might be enabled and switching to the available reshade preset; Reshade - Davinci Reshade.
+- If switching off the ENB, disable everything in the ENB OPTIONS category.
-- Activate the performance grass and other mods
+- Activate the performance grass under the PERFORMANCE category.